menandmice/micetro_docs/guides/implementation/cloud.rst

    .. image:: ../../images/add-servive-dialog.png
      :width: 50%

-4. The DNS service and any subnets defined will be displayed under DNS Services and IP Ranges, respectively.
+4. The service and any subnets defined will be displayed under DNS Services or DHCPS Service and IP Ranges, respectively.

 Akamai Fast DNS
 """"""""""""""""